Shanghai Scallion Flatbread (上海羌饼)

 Press the sesame seeds into the dough with the palm of your hand.

 The dough circle will be very soft.
-Use a bench scraper or a large spatula to flip it.
+Use a bench scraper or a large spatula to flip it before sprinkling the other side with sesame seeds.

 In a large flat bottomed non-stick or cast iron pan with a lid (I used a 12” cast iron pan), add 3 tablespoons of oil and spread it evenly across the pan’s surface.